The fun part of pre-travel: Shopping!

 Backpack

-Probably one of the most important things you will buy for your travels!
+Probably one of the most important things you will buy for your Gap Year is a backpack for travel!
 There are some important things for you to know.
 Firstly, you want a travel pack not rucksack.
 What’s the difference?
 Rucksacks tend to be top loaders whereas a travel pack is one that zips all around and opens like a suitcase.
 The latter is far more convenient.
 Secondly, the backpack picks you, you don’t pick the backpack.
 You must go into a Millets or Blacks and try it on and get a feel of it.
 Then hop online and buy it cheaper!

 I firmly stand by the Berghaus brand.
-I personally have the Berghaus Jalan 60+15, which is a great backpack, well designed and ideal for guys.
+I personally have the Berghaus Jalan, which is a great backpack, well designed and ideal for guys.
 If you are a tall woman might be worth looking into this one too as the women’s version may not fit you properly.
-For the ladies try the 55+15
+For the ladies try the 55+15 or the 65+15.

 Mosquito Gear